SeqMiner/SeqMiner/README.md

 ## FAQ ##
 ### How fast is SeqMiner?  ###
 On an i7-4770k SeqMiner achieves 330 hashes/second.
-About 10% faster than xmr-stak.
+About 10% faster than xmr-stak

+NOTE: The miner is currently significantly slower on i5 CPUs.
+I recommend not using it on those CPUs until this issue is fixed.

 ### What is the fee? ###
 SeqMiner has a fee of 3%